 It is not the economy

 Okinawa is not wealthy.
 It is the poorest prefecture in Japan.
 Although it is tropical it is not a tropical paradise.
 Thousands of Okinawans emigrated during the 1920s to Hawaii and Peru and elsewhere, to work as agricultural laborers, because life on Okinawa was so hard.
-Soon after that many were drafted to serve in the Japanese Imperial Army, a military in which discipline was enforced by making sure that the soldiers feared their officers more than their enemy.

 It is not peace

 A third of the people of Okinawa died during the four months of the Battle of Okinawa.
 Hundreds of thousands.
-That event was in living memory of all of the adults in the study.
+That event was in living memory of all of the adults in the longevity study.
 The starvation, rape and torture, the mass death of families hiding in the limestone caves, the flamethrowers and incendiaries consuming their homes and villages, was the story of their lives.
 The Typhoon of Steel in 1945 took its toll on the families of these same Okinawan people who were outliving the rest of the world.

 It was not independence

 The trauma of the war was a modern phase in a long history of invasion.
 The Ming Chinese placed Okinawa in the role of a vassal state in the 15th century.
 The southern Japanese Satsuma clan took control in the 17th century, so that the Okinawans were pressed between two imperial powers.
-It was the Satsuma ban on the weapons of the era – swords and halberds – that led the Okinawans to make use of the agricultural tools they had right at hand – the grain flail (nunchaku), the water bucket carrying pole (bo staff), the sickle (kama), the oar (eku) and so on – into weapons of defense, as a last resort.
+Some say it was the Satsuma ban on the weapons of the era – swords and halberds – that led the Okinawans to make use of the agricultural tools they had right at hand – the grain flail (nunchaku), the water bucket carrying pole (bo staff), the sickle (kama), the oar (eku) and so on – into weapons of defense, as a last resort.

 It’s not politics

 In 1879 expanding Meiji-era Japan conquered Okinawa outright.
 Drafting the Okinawan men into the military or using them as laborers, banning the use of the indigenous Okinawan language and requiring the children in the schools to speak only Japanese, a foreign language for them.
-Children caught speaking Hogen, the language their parents spoke at home, were shunned, and had to wear a wooden sign around their necks saying ‘dialect speaker’.

 The older folks, when I was there, grew up in the shadow of that time.
 Their lives continued under American occupation until 1972, when Okinawa became a prefecture of Japan once again.